5 Eating Habits that Cause Digestive Problems

 Eating too much can also lead to indigestion.
 When you over-fill your stomach, you may increase the risk of acid reflux.
 Too much food will also take longer for your body to digest, meaning there is food sitting in your stomach and intestines for far too long.
 Food trapped in your intestines may lead to an overproduction of gas, which can cause bloating and abdominal pain.

-It’s important that you correct your eating habits and change the way you approach your meals!
+Once you know what causes digestive problems, it’s important that you correct your eating habits and change the way you approach your meals!
 A few simple changes to the way you eat can drastically reduce the risk of indigestion and stomach pain.

 zonia